Seneca-ICTOER/SPO600/docs/D-ExtraResources/profiling.md

 Most profiling systems determine resource usage on a per-function basis.
 Data may be gathered through two different techniques:

-1. Sampling - interrupting the program frequently (such as 10 000 times/second) and determining which function is currently executing (by comparing the program counter (ADD LINK) to the debuginfo of the program).
+1. Sampling - interrupting the program frequently (such as 10 000 times/second) and determining which function is currently executing (by comparing the [program counter](/E-ComputerArchitecture/register.md#program-counter) to the debuginfo of the program).
-2. Instrumentation - adding code to the binary or using debug controls (such as breakpoints (ADD LINK)) to determine when and how often specific actions take place, such as entry/exit to/from a function/procedure/method.
+2. Instrumentation - adding code to the binary or using debug controls (such as [breakpoints](/E-ComputerArchitecture/debugger.md)) to determine when and how often specific actions take place, such as entry/exit to/from a function/procedure/method.

 ## Profiling Tools